 Hospice care and palliative care are not interchangeable terms.
 Whereas all hospice care is palliative, there are some big differences.

-There are many different Life-limiting Illnesses
+Palliative care can help people with many different Life-limiting Illnesses

 Palliative care can be provided at any stage of a serious illness and is usually provided along with curative treatment.
+It is a medical specialty, which is sometimes called supportive care.

 There are several community palliative care teams that are based in West Virginia hospices.
 Some of the services provided are:-